Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 What was Stævnet?

-Stævnet or The International Football Convention.
-A Copenhagen football association formed in 1904 by KB and B93.
+Stævnet or The International Soccer Convention.
+A Copenhagen soccer association formed in 1904 by KB and B93.
 Later came AB, B1903 and Frem.
 Even later, more Copenhagen clubs.
 The convention organised exhibition matches where they fielded joint teams and met international opponents.
 Swedish and English teams in particular were frequent guests at Idrætsparken.
 The competition existed until 1979, when they met Manchester United in a final match.

 One of the others was the aforementioned Knud Lundberg from AB, who - this time - in his role as a striker was able to speak to Berlingske Tidende on 8 June 1950.